Filed under: Cloud Engineering · AI Infrastructure · Local Lab

 }'

-Alternatively, add it through the Bifrost web UI at http://localhost:8080:
+Or use the web UI at http://localhost:8080:

-- Go to MCP Clients in the sidebar
+- MCP Clients in the sidebar

-- Click Add MCP Client
+- Add MCP Client

-- Set connection type to stdio
+- Connection type stdio

 curl http://localhost:8080/api/mcp/clients